Fundacion-de-Neurociencias/neurodiagnoses/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License + Commercial